M.Tevfik Dorak, MD, PhD

 c) others: uniparental disomy (uniparental copy of chromosome 15q: Prader-Willi syndrome ‘maternal’ or Angelman syndrome ‘paternal’, see below); Mosaicism (skewed X-chromosome inactivation: color blindness)

-In single gene disorders (as opposed to multifactorial-complex disorders), the population frequency is low, penetrance of the causative gene is high, and the contribution of environment is lower with notable exceptions of PKU and few others.
+In single gene disorders (as opposed to multifactorial-complex disorders), the mutation's population frequency is low, its penetrance is high, and the contribution of environment is lower with notable exceptions of PKU and few others.
 Genetic counseling is important for personal-decision making involving reproductive issues.
 In assigning the inheritance pattern of a genetic disease, important features of pedigrees to consider are: sex ratio in affected individuals, male-to-male transmission, mother-to-son transmission (XLR) - mother-to-son/daughter transmission (mtDNA); proportion of offspring (proportion of siblings) affected and consanguinity.
 Situations that can confound the interpretation include: quasi-dominant inheritance (a homozygote and heterozygote (carrier) mating for a recessive disease); autosomal dominant sex-limited inheritance, de novo mutations (including new mutation on the second X-chromosome in a woman carrier for a X-chromosome mutation), phenocopy, skewed X-chromosome inactivation (atypical Lyonisation; one of the reasons for recurrent miscarriages-see Lanasa, 2001 and Brown, 1999) and mosaicism.

 Autosomal recessive (AR): In general, two unaffected (carrier) parents produce diseased children of both sexes (the risk is 25%); some degree of consanguinity is usually involved; there is a horizontal pattern in the pedigree.
 There does not have to be a diseased individual in the pedigree.
 It is even possible that one of the parents is genetically normal despite having a homozygous child for a recessive allele.
 This may be due to de novo mutations or uniparental disomy (Zlotogora, 2004).
 Autosomal recessive disorders are usually common in populations with high level of inbreeding (restricted gene pool).
 Examples are Tangier disease in Tangier Island off the coast of Virginia, USA; many genetic disorders in Ashkenazi Jews (Tay-Sachs Disease, Gaucher disease, Fanconi anemia, Niemann-Pick Disease); congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency in Yupik Eskimos; CAH due to 11-beta hydroxylase deficiency in Moroccan Jews; and thalassemias (beta & alpha) in Cyprus and Sardinia.
 Heterozygotes for the recessive disease genes (carriers) are usually clinically unaffected but some biochemical evidence for carrier status may be found: heterozygotes for cystinosis are always asymptomatic, but intracellular cystine levels are up to 10 times greater than the normal amounts (homozygotes have levels 100-fold greater than normal).
 Similarly, heterozygotes for 21-hydroxylase gene (CYP21A2) mutations are usually asymptomatic but their adrenal sex steroid hormone levels may be found higher than normal after stimulation (see Figure 2 in an online review).
 AR diseases do not usually show variable expressivity within a given family.